wonderingabout/PhoenixGo/README.md

 This will reduce building time and size after the install, see [minimalist install](/docs/minimalist-bazel-install.md) and [#76](https://github.com/Tencent/PhoenixGo/issues/76)

-#### 15. How to remove entirely all PhoenixGo and bazel folders ?
+#### 15. How to remove entirely all PhoenixGo and bazel files and folders ?

-assuming you installed PhoenixGo in home folder (`~` or `/home/yourusername/`)
+assuming you installed PhoenixGo in home directory (`~` or `/home/yourusername/`)

 ```
+# clean with bazel
+cd ~/PhoenixGo && bazel clean
-# remove PhoenixGo local folder
+# remove PhoenixGo local directory
 sudo rm -rf ~/PhoenixGo
-# remove bazel installation folder
+# remove any remaining bazel file
 sudo rm -rf ~/.cache/bazel
 ```
 This will free a few GB (arround 3-6 GB depending on your installation settings)